libogonek/ogonek/fundamental.markdown

 A large portion of ogonek works with sequences of values, notably code points, code units and bytes.
-Throughout the library, the Boost range concepts are used to specify the requirements of input sequences and capabilities of returned sequences. *\[Note: this is under consideration and may change in the future to overcome limitations of the Boost concepts.]*
+Throughout the library, the Boost range concepts are used to specify the requirements of input sequences and capabilities of returned sequences. \[*Note*: this is under consideration and may change in the future to overcome limitations of the Boost concepts. &mdash; *end note*]

 Unless stated otherwise ranges returned from ogonek algorithms have deferred-evaluation.
 This means that nothing happens until the value of the